Investors call for urgent action by steelmakers on carbon emissions

 “We cannot afford to delay action – while emerging technology has a role to play, the IEA’s report highlights that existing technology can deliver 85% of the emissions reductions needed by 2030,” IIGCC Chief Executive Stephanie Pfeifer said.

-ArcelorMittal (MT.LU), the world's top steelmaker, and German peer Salzgitter (SZGG.DE) earlier this year announced hydrogen-based projects to help lower their emissions. read more
+ArcelorMittal, the world’s top steelmaker, and German peer Salzgitter earlier this year announced hydrogen-based projects to help lower their emissions.

 Our Standards: The Thomson Reuters Trust Principles.